|Best overall||YAMAHA YPT270 61-Key Portable Keyboard||SEE IT||

 Some designs feature built-in learning tools, lessons, and play-along tracks, and most include banks of sounds for added flexibility and easy musical experimentation.
 We’ve looked at some of the best beginner keyboards on the market according to their unique feature sets and are excited to share our top recommendations and key considerations.

-- Best keyboard piano for beginners: YAMAHA YPT260 61-Key Portable Keyboard
+- Best overall: YAMAHA YPT270 61-Key Portable Keyboard

 How we selected the best beginner keyboards